 That said, compliance readiness varies significantly by region.
 Clinics in the Klang Valley (Kuala Lumpur and Selangor) tend to have adopted cloud-based systems earlier and are further along in e-invoice compliance.
 Clinics in Johor Bahru benefit from proximity to Singapore, where digital invoicing has been standard for years.
 Penang's strong medical tourism sector means many clinics there already use integrated billing systems that can be upgraded to support MyInvois.

 Clinics in East Malaysia (Sabah and Sarawak), as well as practices in less urbanised states like Kelantan, Terengganu, and Perlis, face a steeper transition curve.
-Many smaller clinics in these regions still rely on paper-based or offline billing and will need to adopt cloud-based clinic management software to comply before the July 2026 deadline.
+Many smaller clinics in these regions still rely on paper-based or offline billing and will need to adopt cloud-based clinic management software to comply — ideally well before the relaxation period ends on 31 December 2027.

 LHDN e-Invoice FAQ for Clinics